bloock/bloock-managed-api/README.md

 ## Installation

-You have two primary methods to set up and run the Bloock Identity Managed API:
+You have two primary methods to set up and run the Bloock Managed API:

 1. [Docker Setup Guide](#docker-setup-guide)
 2. [Standalone Setup](#standalone-setup)